aphan37/CNNModel/README.md

 # AlzhiNet-based model - CNN MRI Classifier for Early Classification of Alzheimer's Disease

-This project implements AlzhiNet, a custom convolutional neural network (CNN) for detecting Alzheimer’s stages from MRI images that probable to achieve ultra high accuracy (98.95% - 99.02%) (in `.jpg` format).
+This project implements AlzhiNet, a custom convolutional neural network (CNN) for detecting Alzheimer’s stages from MRI images and clinical database (.csv) where they are harmonizedto predict Alzheimer's progression level of the patient.
+It is probable to achieve ultra high accuracy (98.95% - 99.02%) (in `.jpg` format).
 The pipeline includes data preprocessing, training, evaluation, explainability (via Grad-CAM), and a user interface (CLI + Streamlit GUI).

 > This research was supported through the SURI initiative under the mentorship of Dr. Sriram Srinivasan and Dr. Ruth Agada.
 Team members contributing on this project: Lawrence Miggins, Chibueze Oburuoh, Kevin Elias Mejia, Darryl Lomax Jr, Lauren Buriss.